yasith46/Simple-11bit-Signed-Calculator/README.md

 > PS: The readme originally said 32-bit ALU, that was the aim.
 But I wanted to make it a bit more than that and to be so that I could implement it on the _DE2-115_ board I recently got for this year from the _Department of Electronics and Telecommunications Engineering - University of Moratuwa - Sri Lanka_

 ## Instructions
+> [!NOTE]
+> PS: Please note that [15:14] of the instruction has been set as N/A only because the switches on my FPGA have developed too much rust and are stuck up there.
+You are free to use those bits as well (probably you don't have the same issue).
+I might change the instruction and the length if I come about a workaround for this which does not include meddling with the already existing switches (mind you the FPGA is not mine).

 **Input configuration:**<br>
 For input mode `CMD` <samp>= 3'b000</samp>